pic

 Basal Cell Carcinoma services offered in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA

 Basal cell carcinoma (BCC) is the most common skin cancer, affecting about 2 million people every year in the United States.
 When found early, BCC is highly treatable.
-The dermatologists at Cleaver Medical Group Dermatology in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, provide a wide range of treatment choices for skin cancers like basal cell carcinoma, including Mohs surgery.
+The dermatologists at Cleaver Medical Group Dermatology in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Lavonia, Johns Creek and Toccoa, GA, provide a wide range of treatment choices for skin cancers like basal cell carcinoma, including Mohs surgery.
 Schedule a cancer evaluation today by calling the office closest to you or booking an appointment online.

 Basal Cell Carcinoma (BCC) Q&A